allenai/allennlp-guide/chapters/your-first-model.md

         return {'loss': loss, 'probs': probs}
 </code></pre>

 After we have embedded our text, we next have to squash the sequence of vectors (one per token) into a single vector for the whole text.
 We do that using the `Seq2VecEncoder` that we got as a constructor argument.
 In order to behave properly when we're batching pieces of text together that could have different lengths, we need to _mask_ elements in the `embedded_text` tensor that are only there due to padding.
 We use a utility function to get a mask from the `TextField` output, then pass that mask into the encoder.
-Our [chapter on building your model](/building-your-model) will give you more details on padding and masking.
+Our [deep dive on building models](/building-your-model) will give you more details on padding and masking.

 At the end of these lines, we have a single vector for each instance in the batch.